 Given the amount of risk lenders assume, certain products will not be eligible for financing.
 Businesses whose products are eligible might face a high cost to financing because of the assumed risk.
 Lenders may require regular reports on the values of some inventory to ensure it can be sold at a price sufficient for loan repayment.

 Pro Tip: Take charge of your financial health today with a FREE Nav account.
 We'll protect and monitor your personal and business credit, so when it comes time to find financing you're prepared on all fronts.

-Inventory financing can be a good short-term loan option for a businesses expecting a surge in demand, but be sure to evaluate other options before settling for a loan that is less than optimal for your business.
+Inventory financing can be a good short-term loan option for businesses expecting a surge in demand, but be sure to evaluate other options before settling for a loan that is less than optimal for your business.
 A business line of credit from a bank or a vendor with whom your business has a solid relationship could prove to be less expensive and easier to obtain.